-A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain or deliver gas to the Generator's pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
-In such circumstances, the Generator is expected to include a fuel type adjustment (from gas to oil) in its Market Information System ("MIS") Bid form.
+A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain gasor deliver gas to the Generator's pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
+In such circumstances, the Generator is expected to include a fuel type adjustment (from gas to oil) in its Market Information System (("MIS) bid") Bid form.

-Generators that are otherwise available, are expected to Bid for all hours of the Real-Time Market.
-A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain or deliver additional gas to the Generator's pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
-In such circumstances, it is expected the Generator will include a fuel type adjustment (from gas to oil) in its MIS Bid form.
-If a Generator has sufficient oil, but fails to offer into the Real-Time Market on oil, the Generator will be reviewed for possible physical withholding pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23) and the Generator is expected to report this appropriately in GADS.
-See Section 4.0 GADS Reporting.
+Generators that wouldare otherwise be-available, but for the inability to obtain gas due to an OFO, are expected to Bid for all hours of the Real-Time Market.
+A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain gasor deliver additional gas to the Generator's pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
+In such circumstances, it is expected the generatorGenerator will include a fuel type adjustment (from gas to oil) in its Market Information System (MIS) bid_Bid form.
+If a generatorGenerator has sufficient oil, but fails to offer into the RTReal-Time Market on oil, the generatorGenerator will be reviewed for possible physical withholding pursuant to the NYISO's Market Power Mitigation Measures

+(Services Tariff Section 23) and the generatorGenerator is expected to report this appropriately in GADS-(.See the "Section 4.0 GADS Reporting" section for details on how to report this derate in GADS)...

-1.3 Portfolio (combination of gas only & dual fuel Generators)
+1.3 Portfolio (combination of gas only & dual fuel generatorsGenerators)

-• A Generator is expected to reflect any costs (risks) associated with operating during an OFO period and for complying with the OFO restrictions in its Bids.
-Consistent with Services

-Tariff Section 23.3.1.4.6.2, charges associated with violating an OFO may not be included in Generator reference levels.

-• Alternatively, to the extent a dual-fuel Generator reasonably expects it will be unable to obtain or deliver additional gas to the Generator's pipeline meter or LDC meter it could Bid on its alternate fuel during an OFO period.
+- A Generator is expected to reflect any costs (risks) associated with operating during an OFO period in its Day-Ahead Market Bidsand for complying with the OFO restrictions in its Bids.
+Consistent with Services Tariff Section 23.3.1.4.6.2, charges associated with violating an OFO may not be included in Generator reference levels. - Alternatively, to the extent a dual-fuel Generator reasonably expects it will be unable to obtain gasor deliver additional gas to the Generator's pipeline meter or LDC meter it could Bid on its alternate fuel during an OFO period.

-- Generators that are otherwise available, are expected to Bid MWs in the Real-Time Market that were not scheduled in the Day-Ahead Market.
-Generators are expected to Bid additional available capacity into the Real-Time Market when the portfolio can operate within the balancing service allowed during the OFO. - Generators that have sufficient oil are expected to Bid into the Real-Time Market. - If, due to an OFO, a Generator cannot obtain or deliver sufficient gas to its pipeline meter or LDC meter to meet the Generator's Day-Ahead Market schedule, and no alternative fuel is available, the NYISO expects the Generator to take a forced outage.
-See Section 4.0 GADS Reporting. - If a Generator with sufficient oil chooses not to Bid into the Real-Time Market, the Generator must derate to 0 MW.
-See Section 4.0 GADS Reporting.
-Generators are expected to Bid additional available capacity into the Real-Time Market when the portfolio can operate within the balancing service allowed during the OFO.
+- Generators that wouldare otherwise be available, but for the inability to obtain gas due to an OFO, are expected to Bid MWs in the Real-Time Market that were not scheduled in the Day-Ahead Market.
+Generators are expected to Bid additional available capacity into the Real-Time Market when the portfolio can operate within the balancing service allowed during the OFO. - Generators that have sufficient oil are expected to Bid into the Real-Time Market. - If, due to an OFO, a Generator cannot secureobtain or deliver sufficient gas to its pipeline meter or LDC meter to meet the Generator's Day-Ahead Market schedule, and no alternative fuel is available, the NYISO expects the Generator to take a forced outage-(.See Section 4.0 GADS Reporting-Section)... - If a Generator with sufficient oil chooses not to Bid into the Real-Time Market, the Generator must derate to 0 mw (MW.
+See the "Section 4.0 GADS Reporting" section for details on how to report this derate in GADS).
+Generators are expected to Bid additional available capacity ininto the Real-Time Market outside the available gas nomination periods when the portfolio can operate within the balancing service allowed during the OFO.

-1.4 Portfolio (Gas-only Generators)
+1.4 Portfolio (Gas-only generators) Generators)